martintrojer/martintrojer.github.com/content/post/2011-12-22-asynchronous-workflows-in-clojure.md

 (future (fetch-url "http://www.google.co.uk/"))
 ```

 While naively this looks good; we are handing over some tasks to a worker thread, but this is infact the old "one thread per connection" chestnut.
 It will spawn a thread in a thread pool that just sits around and waits for the IO to complete.
-Here is a picture (credit to <a href="http://tomasp.net/">Tomas Petricek</a>) that tries to visualise the problem;
+Here is a picture (credit to [Tomas Petricek](http://tomasp.net/)) that tries to visualise the problem;

 {{< figure src="/assets/images/asyncclj/oneperconnection.png" >}}